logos-maker/anyasm/README.md

 Can also be usefull when hacking together binary files for tests, and as a school book example of a assembler.

 The assembler and hexcode to binarys is not separated stuff, so you can mix it.
 Can be usefull if you need to hack together a header for your programs.
-So hex numbers can even be given names...
+And hex numbers can even be given names like this...
 ```
 #DEFINE border D020
 #DEFINE background D021